vishalcloudyuga/dcos-website/src/blog/2016-11-18_couchbase_cluster.md

 ## Create Couchbase “node" service

 Now, let’s create a node service.
-This service will add Couchbase nodes to the cluster.
+This service will create Couchbase nodes and add them to the cluster.
 It can be created using the following configuration file:

 ```json
 {